 Managing Working Capital and Liquidity

-The main objective of liquidity and working capital management is to maximize the value of a firm while ensuring ready access to capital to pay creditors and for day-to-day operations.
-To accomplish this, reducing the cash conversion cycle, gauging liquidity requirements, and reducing surplus funds is essential.
+The main objective of liquidity and working capital management is to maximize a firm’s value while ensuring ready access to capital to pay creditors and run day-to-day operations.
+Reducing the cash conversion cycle, gauging liquidity requirements, and reducing surplus funds are essential to accomplishing this.
 This ensures the company can divert money to profitable ventures or give it back to shareholders while aligning with its business framework.

 Different industries and businesses within the same industry have different working capital requirements.
 Manufacturing businesses with complex production processes may require holding inventory for extended periods, while distributors of less complex goods may have minimal inventory.
 Retail businesses with multiple sales locations and credit sales require more working capital in inventories and accounts receivable.